 - they do not see the contribution of teacher librarians and library resource centres as central to teaching and learning or

 - they are not willing to be publicly accountable for expenditure of public funds, in both state and private schools

 from ALIA conference procedings 2002, “Best value:Libraries“

 Meanwhile, the American Association of School Librarians has published its third annual report on staffing, use, collections and budgets of US school libraries of almost 7000 schools in its survey.
-The three reports, School Libraries Count!
-2009, 2008 and 2007, can be found here.
+The reports 2007 to 2012, School Libraries Count!, can be found here.